Railway Loop taking the turn this election

 The SRL is a 90km train line project stretched from Cheltenham to Melbourne Airport and Werribee, connecting the south-east to the west.

-“The Suburban Rail Loop – one of the biggest infrastructure projects in Australia’s history has not been signed off by Infrastructure Australia,” Independent Dandenong candidate, Caroline White said.
+“The Suburban Rail Loop – one of the biggest infrastructure projects in Australia’s history has not been signed off by Infrastructure Australia,” Independent Clarinda candidate, Caroline White said.

 The project was first announced in 2018 before Daniel Andrew was re-elected and consists of six new underground stations from Cheltenham to Box Hill.
 This will affect thousands of houses and businesses across four municipalities.